debugworkbench/hydragon/app/tests/README.md

 Tests can be built and launched from the project root directory using the `npm run build:test` and `npm test` commands respectively.
 To enable debugging of tests running in the main process use `npm run test:debug`, the main process will be paused until `node-inspector` is attached to it.

+## Writing Tests

+Titles of unit tests (or any test that doesn't rely on multiple processes) should contain the `@unit` tag, these tests will generally run first before the more complicated multi-process integration tests.